 Recording incidents of non-conformity, either in allergen labelling, use of ingredients or safe staff practice, in an allergen incident log.

-Kitchen staff are responsible for:
+Midday staff are responsible for:

 Ensuring they are fully aware of the rules surrounding allergens, the processes for food preparation in line with this policy, and the processes for identifying children with specific dietary requirements.